Table of contents

 Since the U.S. Security and Exchange Commission (SEC) charged Ripple and two executives with conducting a $1.3 billion unregistered securities offering on December 22, 2020, XRP’s growth seems to have halted.

-Due to this, Ripple’s trust wavered to the point some crypto exchanges have already stopped XRP trading.
+Due to this, Ripple’s trust wavered to the point some crypto exchanges stopped XRP trading.

-The situation seems dire.
-However, Ripple and XRP do not plan on going gently into that good night, and considering the latest XRP Lawsuit news, even less so.
+The situation seemed dire.
+However, Ripple and XRP did not plan on going gently into that good night, and considering the latest XRP Lawsuit news, even less so.

 What is XRP, and what is Ripple?